Ershad Sikder: Entry into politics

 In 1982, after the rise of former president Hussain Muhammad Ershad, Sikder entered politics through the Jatiya Party.
 In the 1988 election during the military rule, Sikder was elected as the commissioner of Ward 8.
 After forming the BNP government in 1991, Sikder joined it.
 On 26 December 1996, he again changed his party to the Awami League, but soon after being criticized, he was expelled as his relations to killing Khalid Hossain on May 15, 1999, another member of Awami league, was revealed to the public by his right-hand man and bodyguard Rajasakshi Nure Alam.
 At the time of his 1999 arrest, he was still the commissioner of Ward 8.

 Criminal acts and murders

 After entering politics, Sikder's power grew.
 From 1984 to 1986, he was involved in the possession of Khulna properties, occupying private property, the drug trade, extortion and other criminal activities.
 In 1991, he drove out the owner of an ice factory named Rafiq, from the 4th Ghat area, appropriated the ice factory and forced all traders to buy ice from him.

 It is also known that he used the ice factory as his torture centre.
-Ershad was accused of more than 60 murders, together with one of his collaborators, Rajasakshi Nure Alam.
+Ershad was accused of more than 60 murders, together with one of his collaborators, state witness Nure Alam.
 The latter later gave a statement in court describing 24 killings, further claiming that Sikder had more than 70 victims, although only one weapon was recovered from his house, known as the "Swarnakamal".